top of page

 Sickle Cell Disease, Sickle Cell Anemia, and Sickle Cell Trait

 Sickle cell anemia (SCA) is one of the most severe forms of SCD.
-In contrast, sickle cell trait (SCT) is not a disease, and individuals with SCT typically enjoy normal lifespans with no health issues.
+On the contrary, sickle cell trait (SCT) is not a disease.
+Individuals with SCT usually enjoy normal lifespans with no health issues.
 SCT is prevalent in approximately 1 in every 13 African American babies, which is roughly 8 percent, whereas it occurs in only 1 in 333 white babies, or 0.3 percent.
-This disparity is attributed to genetic evolution.
+This disparity is due to genetic evolution.

-Research has revealed that having SCT offers some protection against the severity of malaria.
+Research has revealed that having SCT offers more protection against malaria.
 When the malaria parasite enters the body, it infects red blood cells (RBCs).
-Individuals with SCT have a mix of normal RBCs and some sickle-shaped RBCs.
-These sickle-shaped RBCs, present in individuals with SCT, create an inhospitable environment for the parasite's growth, partially due to lower oxygen levels.
+Individuals with SCT have a mixture of normal RBCs and some sickle-shaped RBCs.
+These sickle-shaped RBCs in individuals with SCT create an inhospitable environment for the parasite's growth.
+It is partially due to lower oxygen levels in sickle-shaped RBCs.
 This decreased parasite growth may provide more time for the immune system to respond and eliminate the infected RBCs.

-SCT is found in more than 100 million people worldwide and is more prevalent in regions where malaria is or was common.
-It can also affect individuals of Hispanic, South Asian, Caucasian (particularly from southern Europe), and Middle Eastern descent.
+SCT is found in more than 100 million people worldwide and is more prevalent in regions where malaria is/was common.
+It can also affect individuals of Caucasian (specifically from southern Europe), Hispanic, South Asian, and Middle Eastern heredity.

 bottom of page